The Problem

 World Health Organization (WHO)

-Led active surveillance and contact tracing across 27 Local Government Areas in Imo State during the Mpox outbreak response.
-Collected, validated, and analysed epidemiological data to guide response decisions.
+Led active surveillance, contact tracing, and epidemiological investigation across 27 Local Government Areas in Imo State during the Mpox outbreak response.
+Work directly contributed to IHR core capacity strengthening for outbreak detection and response at subnational level.

 Outcomes

-• Findings co-authored into a peer-reviewed publication in Advances in Infectious Diseases
+- Findings co-authored into peer-reviewed publication in Advances in Infectious Diseases (2024)

-• Surveillance data informed national Mpox response strategy
+- Surveillance data directly informed national Mpox response strategy and resource allocation

 World Health Organization (WHO)